knutzk/knutzk.github.io/_pages/bio.md

 ---
-permalink: /
+permalink: /bio/
-title: "Home"
+title: "Biography"
 ---

-Hi, I am a Postdoctoral Fellow in the group of Professor Morii at the Harvard University [Department of Physics](https://www.physics.harvard.edu/), affiliated with the [Laboratory for Particle Physics and Cosmology](https://lppc.physics.harvard.edu/ (LPPC)).
+Hi, I am a Postdoctoral Fellow in the group of Professor Morii at the Harvard University [Department of Physics](https://www.physics.harvard.edu/), affiliated with the [Laboratory for Particle Physics and Cosmology (LPPC)](https://lppc.physics.harvard.edu/).
 I am an experimental particle physicist working on the **ATLAS Experiment**, which records particle collisions at the world’s most powerful particle accelerator, the Large Hadron Collider (LHC).
 The home of both the ATLAS Experiment and the LHC accelerator is **CERN**, the European Center for Nuclear Research, near Geneva in Switzerland – which is where I conduct my research.

 My journey started in 2010 with the undergraduate physics program at the [University of Göttingen](https://www.uni-goettingen.de/en/482320.html) in Germany.
 Fascinated by the exciting fundamental research done at CERN, I continued on this path, eventually earning a Ph.D. in physics from the University of Göttingen.
 For my **doctoral studies**, I explored the heaviest particle we know to date – the top quark – and how it couples to and interacts with other elementary particles.
 After completing my Ph.D., I accepted a position as a **postdoctoral researcher** at the [University of Geneva](https://www.unige.ch/dpnc/en/) in Switzerland.
 While continuing top-quark physics at Geneva, I also focused on developing **machine-learning algorithms** for analyzing particle physics data.